• Skip to main content

 Driving along a winding road is one way of getting around in New Zealand

 Slow and steady, our preferred travel makes the journey as important as the destination.
 We like to drive.
-New Zealand roads will take you through subtropical rain forests, around extinct volcanos, along cliff tops, over mountains, and through modern metropolises.
+New Zealand roads will take you through subtropical rainforests, around extinct volcanoes, along cliff tops, over mountains, and through modern metropolises.

-The country’s travel options offer anything from luxury transport to basics.
+The country’s travel options range from luxury transport to basics.
 We will be the first to admit we prefer to travel in comfort.

 Despite this, we have tried to include all the options for getting around New Zealand.